TAL Community Foundation

 The TAL Community Foundation works with a number of community partners to make a meaningful difference in the Australian community.

-We're proud to be a National Community Partner of the Royal Flying Doctor Service of Australia (RFDS), one of the largest and most comprehensive aeromedical organisations in the world.
+The Royal Flying Doctor Service of Australia (RFDS), is one of the largest and most comprehensive aeromedical organisations in the world.

-Our partnership with the RFDS will enable us to help Australians access life-improving medical services and expertise, as well as educate people in rural and regional Australia about health.
+As a National Community Partner, our partnership enables us to help Australians access life-improving medical services and expertise, as well as educate people in rural and regional Australia about health.

-We help empower young Australians make sound personal, educational and vocational choices.
+We help empower young Australians make sound personal, educational and vocational choices through mentoring support.

-The Australian Business and Community Network (ABCN) partners schools with businesses to provide programs where our people can support disadvantaged youth through mentoring to help students achieve their potential.
+The Australian Business and Community Network (ABCN) partners schools with businesses to provide programs where our people can support youth overcoming disadvantage through mentoring to ultimately help students achieve their potential.

 Orygen is the world's leading research and knowledge-translation organisation focusing on mental ill-health in young people.

-We aim to encourage the health and well-being of all Australians through understanding, managing and supporting health – aligning with Orygen's values and healthcare models to support young people and families.
+Through our partnership we aim to raise awareness of mental health within the Australian community by understanding, managing and supporting health and wellbeing, aligning with Orygen's values and healthcare models to support young people and families.